mohammad6vakili/TopKala/.github/README.md

 ## About

-topKala is Shopping wordpress theme that developed by an Iranian team called MP Team.
+topKala is a Shopping wordpress theme that developed by an Iranian team called MP Team.
 With wonderfull ui design and powerfull functionallity

 ## License